dd-fullstack-cohort-33/lecture-notes/week-07/debug.md

 - More formal debuggers
   - browser tools - can look at all variables that are contained on browser-side javascript
   - [various methodologies for server-side JS](https://raygun.com/javascript-debugging-tools) - outside of the scope of this class, but you can look into them if you are curious.
+  - Unit Testing - dev philosophy where we write code that checks critical functionality with every commit/push
+    - extra work, but very nice for large projects